 The Car Connection Tesla Model 3 Overview

-The Tesla Model 3 is a mid-size sedan from the all-electric automaker and its fourth vehicle following the Model S and Model X and a limited-production Roadster that launched the company.
+The Tesla Model 3 is a compact sedan from the all-electric automaker and its fourth vehicle following the Model S and Model X and a limited-production Roadster that launched the company.

 The Model 3 went on sale in July 2017 to a handful of buyers—brand devotees and employees only—and Tesla admitted that delays in production had hampered its initial release.
 More cars have been made available, although quality concerns have surfaced with the early cars.